Helping High Achieving Black Youth Navigate Life with with More Confidence, Self-love & Inner Calm.

 I'm a Licensed Social Worker (LSW), A Mental Health Professional & Coach, Youth Advocate, A Speaker, and Founder/Owner of Hello Kandace, LLC.

 My coaching style is compassionate, uplifting, trauma-informed, and anti-oppressive.
 I believe that teens and young adults are the experts in their own lives and that their voices matter.
 I choose to partner with them on their journey, helping them uncover and fully realize what's already deep within them so that they can not only thrive outwardly, but also take steps to thrive inwardly.
-I'll help them to accpet themselves and reduce stress, anxiety, overwhelm, and the pressure to be perfect.
+I'll help them to accpet themselves, build confidence, and reduce stress, anxiety, overwhelm, and the pressure to be perfect.

 WHAT I DO

 I'm on a mission to help academically thriving Black teens and young adults discover creative ways to reduce stress, anxiety, and the pressure to be perfect so that they can make healthy life choices, lovingly embrace their full selves and feel less weighed down by the pressures in their lives,

 (even if on the outside they're the teen or young adult that appears to have it all figured out).